The Festival Academy

 - Festival Readings: During three days high-level speakers from the festival sector give lectures on their experience in managing festivals.
 The readings take place during a festival and are addressed at the professional audience attending a festival.
 Speakers are present during the three days and exchange with the participants.

 - Digital (R)evolution: Communication and New Technologies Training is a new training format of The Festival Academy that addresses various fields of festival management (communication, marketing, social media, community building, educational outreach programmes, artistic choices...).
 During the 4-day programme 25 participants from across the globe will take part, inspired by and guided through the programme by an international group of experts from the festivals field, the technological world, and civil society experts

-Tailor Made Ateliers for Festival and Production Managers.
+Tailor made Ateliers.
 The Festival Academy has a proven expertise in organising training programmes for very diverse and international groups of cultural and festival leaders of the future, which turn out to be - more than often - life-changing experiences for the participants.
-Parallel to these activities, with a global scope on all levels, the organisation is delighted to take on opportunities to develop tailor made programmes, focussing on participants from a specific region, and the topics and challenges they encounter, guided by festival directors, artists and cultural professionals from the region and abroad.
+Parallel to these activities, with a global scope on all levels, the organisation develops tailor made programmes for festival managers from a specific region focusing on specific needs related to that region addressing topics and challenges they encounter.
+The programmes are guided by expert festival managers, artists and cultural professionals from the region and abroad.